kmualim/kmualim.github.io/_publications/2019-01-10-geneexpr-paper.md

 location: "Palo Alto, CA & Montreal, Quebec"
 ---

-# Deep learning on Gene expression inference
+# Deep learning on gene expression inference

 One of the greatest progressions in Biology has been attributed to employing gene expression profiling to understanding the expression of thousands of genes under given circumstances.
 Gene expression profiling has served in understanding cellular functionality and differentiation during disease pathogeneity as well as in determining the regulatory mechanisms associated with different system perturbations.